Updated: 2018.1 Effective 1st February 2018

 Counter-Offer - the price and/or terms of trade submitted to the List Owner as part of a negotiation.

-Daily Offer Titles - buying and selling Listings displaying a short title.
+Daily Offer Titles - a summary of buying and selling Listings displaying a short promotion title.

 Forward Contract Issuer - is the owner of the original pre-harvest forward listing.

 Forward Contract Holder - is the member who purchases the contract and pays a Premium to hold the contract until the date of execution.